 The Accelerated Energy Program (“AEP”) was launched in January 2012 to accelerate the implementation of energy and water projects across the Commonwealth and help meet the goals of Executive Order 484.
-As part of the AEP, DCAMM, in coordination with the Department of Energy Resources and partner state agencies, will retrofit 700 sites encompassing thousands of buildings throughout the Commonwealth.
+As part of the AEP, DCAMM, in coordination with the Department of Energy Resources and partner state agencies, identified 700 sites encompassing thousands of buildings throughout the Commonwealth.

-The Goals of the three-year AEP include:
+The Goals of AEP include:

 • To expand the energy program to touch/green every site over three years while meeting long-term E.O.
 484 targets.